tlinjordet/JT-VAE-tmcinvdes/README.md

 ## Requirements

 The version of RDKit is very important.
 For newer versions of RDKit the model does not work!
-The tree decomposition has kekulization errors if this is the case.
+The tree decomposition will give kekulization errors with newer versions of RDKit.
 The [environment.yml](environment.yml) file is an export of a working conda environment that can run this model.

 ## Code for model training